 "Father," Mrs. Higurashi looked worried.
 "Was this a good idea?
 They don't seem like the best match…."

 "All the more reason," he watched his granddaughter grapple for composure.
 "She's forgotten a lot of her civility living in the past so long."

-Kagome breathed long and slow, letting her face cool.
-She glanced to Kouga.
-Red splotched his cheeks and a snarl twisted his mouth.
+Kagome breathed long and slow, letting her face cool, and managed a glance at Kouga.
+Red splotched his cheeks, and a snarl twisted his mouth.
 Through the pile in his tense arms, she saw his chest heave.